Stand Tall and Proud

 Studies have shown that access to trees can have powerful healing properties for children and can even increase mental concentration.

 We devised and delivered the Wild Teaching programme at three Reading-based schools; Ranikhet Academy, Palmer Academy and Whitley Park Infants and Junior School, exploring how to embed low cost, high impact outdoor learning into daily teaching.
-We’ve been comparing the use of school grounds with local woodlands.
+In common with all schools was the desire to link with the science curriculum and of course exploring the natural world was perfect for this.
+We found that empowering teachers to use their own school grounds, led to them venturing further afield, discovering walkable woodlands only a few minutes away from their classrooms.

 Through insights gained through the delivery phase of training, workshops and assemblies we have been able to develop the Wild Teaching Toolkit, to enable schools across the country to benefit from the programme.